Mentoring Youth Through Legal Education (MYLE)Board Members 2012-2013:

 Students come to Fordham Law School for their debate prep sessions and debates take place at NYU, Brooklyn, and Columbia law schools.
 During prep sessions, MYLE coaches help their students understand the cases and fact patterns and draft their oral arguments.
 MYLE Coaches also attend the debates to support their students and to serve as judges.

 No debate or con law experience is necessary!
-This is a great opportunity to make a meaning difference in a student’s life, sharpen your own analytic skills and con law knowledge, and to network with attorney mentors.
+This is a great opportunity to make a meaningful difference in a student’s life, sharpen your own analytic skills and con law knowledge, and to network with attorney mentors.

 Legal Outreach's Constitutional Law Debate this fall focused on whether the application of a Voter ID law, which requires voters to bring their voter registration and state or federal issued photo identification to the polling stations, is in violation of the US Constitution's 14th Amendment Equal Protection Clause.
 Read the newsletter to see how Fordham's mentees and coaches faired!